SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 <br/>

-The following code from the same file defines the **GetUserScore** method, which retrieves the user's survey score from Azure Table Storage.
+The following code from the same file defines the **GetUserScore** method, which retrieves the user's survey score from Azure Table storage.

 ```csharp
 public float GetUserScore(string userName)